-59. The representation used by the Read and Write attributes of elementary types in terms of stream elements.
-See 13.13.2(9).
+\ "The contents of the stream elements read and written by the Read and Write attributes of elementary types.
+See 13.13.2(9)."

 The representation is the in-memory representation of the base type of the type, using the number of bits corresponding to the type'Size value, and the natural ordering of the machine.